 |Region||Central Otago, New Zealand||Vineyard||Estate-grown, single vineyard|

-The fruit was chilled overnight before destemming (36% whole bunch) the next day, typically as 4 tonne lots in open top fermenters.
+The fruit was chilled overnight before destemming the next day, typically as 4 tonne lots in open top fermenters with a proportion of whole bunches (25%) retained.
 The crushed fruit was allowed to warm slowly for 5-7 days as the natural yeast ferment began to take place.
 Ferments were hand plunged 2-3 times per day.
 Cooling was used to ensure the ferments peaked below 32°C. The wine was then held warm (>20°C) post ferment to allow ongoing tannin integration.
-After an average of 25 days on skins the wines were then pressed to tank where they were settled for 1–2 days before being racked into 300 litre French oak barrels.
+After an average of 22 days on skins the wines were then pressed to tank where they were settled for 1–2 days before being racked into 300 litre French oak barrels.
 The wine was inoculated for malolactic fermentation in spring and the final wine selection made by identifying ferments and barrels from all the wines post malolactic fermentation.
-Aiming to produce an approachable wine with good intensity and depth, the final selection received 14% new oak.
-The wine was racked once to tank prior to the 2018 vintage and filtered prior to bottling in August 2018.
+Aiming to produce an earlier maturing style, the final selection received 17% new oak.
+The wine was racked once to tank prior to the 2019 vintage, returned to barrel then filtered prior to bottling on 9th Oct 2019